 A key approach by Da Vinci was that he didn’t act as if he knew everything.
 He realized that other experts knew certain things far better than he, so he sought them ought to acquire new knowledge.

 He would travel far and frequently to pick the brain of a wide range of people, from medical professors to fellow authors and inventors.
 If he didn’t understand something, he found people that did.
-An approach we could all learn from.

 3. Da Vinci Didn’t Focus

 Despite being a master painter, Da Vinci clearly didn’t focus on just his painting.
-He was unfocused as they come and explored a broad range of things on a regular basis.
+He was as unfocused as they come and explored a broad range of things on a regular basis.
 If you look at this list, only maybe the drawing of Milan falls into the artist bucket.

 This wasn’t just a way to procrastinate though.
 The benefits of a wandering mind can unlock our creativity and give us a break from our more intense work.
 Perhaps we can take a page out of Da Vinci’s book and realize that being distracted by things that catch our curiosity is actually a worthy endeavor.